3Dpass/counterstake-bridge/evm_substrate/docs/CREATE_NEW_IMPORT_BRIDGE_GUIDE.md

 ## Conclusion

-Creating new Import bridges requires careful attention to configuration, Oracle setup, precompile approval, and verification.
-Follow this guide step-by-step to ensure successful bridge deployment. **Always remember to call `approvePrecompile` for assistants that use non-P3D tokens as stake tokens.**
+Creating new Import bridges requires careful attention to configuration, Oracle setup, precompile approval, bridge enactment, and verification.
+Follow this guide step-by-step to ensure successful bridge deployment.

+**Critical Steps to Remember:**
+1. **Always call `approvePrecompile` for assistants that use non-P3D tokens as stake tokens**
+2. **Always enact bridges before production use** - this is a mandatory security step
+3. **Verify all enactment prerequisites** before calling `enactImportWrapper()`
+4. **Test bridge functionality** after enactment to ensure everything works correctly

+The bridge enactment process is the final security validation that ensures your bridge is properly configured and ready for mint/burn operations.
+Never skip this step!

 For additional support, refer to the main bridge documentation and the `bridge-setup-and-test.js` script for implementation examples.